stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Period end date.** Date when the fiscal year ends.
 *   **Acquisition units.** All acquisition units assigned to the fiscal year.
 *   **Description.** Description of the fiscal year.
+*   **Currency.** The tenant currency at the time the fiscal year was created.
+This will be the currency of all the budgets associated with the fiscal year.

 ##### Financial Summary